 - 30 minutes

 After you have satisfied your tuition deposit, you will be eligible for placement testing.
-You will be automatically informed of placement testing by mail and receive the following:
+You will be automatically informed of placement testing by mail and receive a placement test notification letter containing information on both off campus and on campus testing options.

-Placement testing may be completed either on-campus or at an off-site location.
+Placement testing may be completed either on campus or off campus.

 * International students must meet placement requirements before an offer of acceptance will be made.